Chicago and North Western Railway: Commercial passenger and commuter service

 Three commuter lines radiated from North Western Station; the C&NW West Line to Geneva, Illinois; the C&NW Northwest Line to Harvard, Illinois; and the C&NW North Line to Kenosha, Wisconsin.
 At Crystal Lake Junction, some trains branched off to Williams Bay, Wisconsin.
 The West Line also had branches to St. Charles, Aurora, Freeport, and Crystal Lake.
 A fourth commuter line operated on the KD Line between Kenosha and Harvard until 1939.

 In 1974, responsibility for the commuter lines and equipment ownership transferred to the newly formed Regional Transportation Authority, whose rail division was later branded in 1984 as Metra.
 The C&NW continued to run the lines under a "purchase of service" contract, in which the railroad maintained the right-of-way and operated trains on behalf of Metra.

-All three C&NW commuter lines live on in the Metra system, and are still operated by Union Pacific under a purchase of service contract, with the Geneva line having been extended west to Elburn.
+All three C&NW commuter lines live on in the Metra system, with the Geneva line having been extended west to Elburn.
 However, service on the branch to Williams Bay was gradually cut back over the years, also resulting in changes to the name of the branch.
 In 1965, service was abandoned between Williams Bay and Lake Geneva.
 In 1975, service ended between Lake Geneva and Richmond.
 In 1981, service between McHenry and Richmond ended.
 Rails and ties north of the Cargill plant in Ringwood were removed during the 1980s, and the right of way converted to a trail.
 Service was discontinued to St. Charles in 1951.
 Service between Geneva and Aurora and Elgin and Crystal Lake was discontinued in the early 1930s.
 Service to Freeport ceased in the late 1940s.
 In 2023, Union Pacific decided to hand over the operation of Metra trains to the Metra system itself.
 The move was finalized in May 2025 with the intent to not be noticeable to riders, as both Metra and UP wanted to avoid major disruptions in the transition process.
 UP, however, will continue to own and maintain the ex-C&NW right of ways radiating from Chicago.